How we handle cancellations (including cease of service and moving to a new provider) and downgrades to non-subscription accounts.

 - The notice period starts from the time we receive the cancellation request.
 If the cancellation request is withdrawn for any reason during the notice period, a new request needs to be made and a new notice period will commence.

-- It is possible to specify a cancellation date after the notice period.
+- For a cease of service, as opposed to moving to another provider, it is possible to specify a cancellation date after the notice period.
 In this case, a one-off payment will be taken at the time the account is scheduled for cancellation.
 This payment will include all subscription charges up until the end of the requested period and no further subscription charges will be made.

-- If requested, we can close an account sooner than the notice period.
+- For a cease of service, as opposed to moving to another provider, if requested, we can close an account sooner than the notice period.
 In this event any payments due up until the end of the notice period will be required as a final one-off payment before the account closure can be scheduled.

-- All customers under contract will, when their initial period is up, be automatically moved to a rolling one month contract.
+- All customers under a minimum term contract will, when their minimum term ends, be automatically moved to a rolling one month contract.

-- Should the customer wish to cancel at the end of the initial term, they will need to give notice (as per 4.1) prior to the annual contract end date.
+- Should the customer wish to cancel at the end of the minimum term, they will need to give notice (as per paragraph 4.1).

 6. Final Payments

-- When requesting a cancellation (as opposed to a MAC Key), at the time this is scheduled, a final payment will be required to cover the notice period.
-Customers will have access to their account up until this final day and will not be charged again during the notice period.
+- When requesting a cancellation, a final payment will be required to cover the notice period.
+Customers will have access to their account up until this final day.

-- The closure of any account is subject to minimum contract periods and the payment of any outstanding and/or deferred amounts.
-Customers can normally see if they are required to settle any deferred costs by checking the Account Summary page.
+- The closure of any account is subject to the payment of any outstanding amounts, including any applicable early termination charges.
+Customers can normally see if they are required to settle any early termination charges and/or broadband cessation fees by checking the Account Summary page.

 - One-off final payments must be made by Credit or Debit card.